camwestwood/xapi/recipes/intervention/intervention.md

 ### Object

-In this case, object is the person that the intervention is acted upon.
+Object is the person that the intervention is acted upon.
 It is usually the student.

 ``` Javascript
 {